-Do you have a passion for exploring the inner workings of the mind and the nervous system?
-Are you interested in the many ways neuroscience is revolutionizing our understanding of human behavior?
+Do you have a passion for understanding the brain, behavior, and the complexity of the nervous system?
+Are you intrigued by how neuroscience is transforming medicine, technology, and our understanding of what makes us human?

 Neuroscience is for you if you consider yourself